Andrea-Papaleo/SpiedieDocs/docs/docs/data_transfer.md

 ![scp](../assets/images/data-transfer/scp.png)

 The output of **scp** will show you the files transferred, as well as their transfer completion, size, transfer speed and time.
-We can use flags to augment the output and the behaivior of the scp command, but for now we will take note of the 448KB file transfer size.
+We can use flags to augment the output and the behavior of the scp command, but for now we will take note of the 448KB file transfer size.

 Now when you look in the *SpiedieDocs* directory on the cluster you'll see that the file has been transferred.